sphinx-notes/any/doc/index.rst

 Categorizing and Tagging
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When we descibing a object, usually we are categorizing and tagging them,
+When we descibing a object, usually we are categorizing and tagging them.
 For dog, we may define such a Schema:

 .. literalinclude:: ./dog1.py